edthedev/edthedev.github.io/blog/comics.md

 - ✓ Sentient Worlds Observation and Response Department
 - Advanced Idea Mechanics (Hinted at in WestView but unconfirmed.)
 - The Council of Reeds
+- The West Coast Avengers
+- The Great Lakes Avengers
+- Alpha Flight - The Canadian Avengers

 ## Stuff